hulquest/ez-rancher/README.md

 By default we set an Image Tag of "dev" eg terraform-rancher:dev.
 You can change this tag by setting the `IMAGE_TAG` environment variable to your desired tag (eg `latest` which we build and publish for each commit).

+When building container images, keep in mind that the `make build` option includes a helper script to gather the current git commit sha and places that file in the conatiner image that's built.
+This provides a mechanism to determine the current git state of tagged builds that are in use.

 ## Pushing images to a container registry
 After building your image, you can also easily push it to your container